 Those early days were very tough for a young mom whose friends were off having a good time in college.
 Lindsay had to grow up fast.
 She says, “Having a healthy infant is enough to school you about what it means to sacrifice for another person and to lay down your own dreams or ambitions or needs for somebody who needs more than you do.
 But him having a scary medical condition compounded everything.”

 She also dealt with a lot of loneliness during her early mom years.
-She had drifted away from her high school friends.
-And there were no other moms of infants at her church, much less teen moms.
-So she felt very isolated.
-Eventually, she and Dave found another church with other young families, and she reconnected with many of her high school friends over the years.
+She had drifted away from her high school friends, and there were no other moms of infants at her church, much less teen moms.
+She understandably felt very isolated.
+Eventually, they found another church that was full of other young families, and Lindsay reconnected with many of her high school friends over the years.

 While Lindsay stayed home with their infant son, Dave was working hard to provide for their little family.
-After several promotions and job transitions, he discovered he enjoyed working with technology.
-He went to tech school and became certified, and he works in tech to this day.
+After several promotions and job transitions, he landed in a tech job, and he still works in a tech-related position.

 Now that the couple are in their mid-to-late 30s, they finally feel like they’re secure and stable in their careers.
 Lindsay says, “It was a struggle throughout our 20s.
 It just isn’t easy to support a family when you are not particularly educated and you’re not old enough to have experience in the fields that don’t require education.”
 She says that while she is ahead of her friends in the parenting game, they’re ahead of her in their careers, due to their different paths to parenthood.